Birth Control After Baby: Options for New Moms

 Long-acting reversible contraceptive (LARC) devices are a category of birth control that includes intrauterine devices (IUDs) and implants placed under the skin, like Nexplanon.

-Both of these devices do not interfere with sex or daily activities.
+Neither IUDs nor implants interfere with sex or daily activities.
 Once inserted, a woman does not have to do anything else to prevent pregnancy.
 There are possible side effects to keep in mind, including irregular bleeding, headaches, and mood changes.
 With IUDs, there is also a slight chance of infection or injury.
+If you feel a LARC device may be a good option for you, talk with your doctor before you go into labor so they can ensure the hospital has the device you want available.

 Combination Hormone Methods: Pills, Ring, and Patch